Optcl-io/mvp-imageGen/README.md

 6. Click "Transform Image"

 **Note:** Image transformations count toward your daily generation limit based on your subscription tier.

+### ChatGPT Automation

+The platform includes browser automation to use ChatGPT's image generation capabilities:

+1. The system uses Python with Playwright to control a browser
+2. When a user generates content, the system:
+   - Logs into ChatGPT using your OpenAI account credentials
+   - Uploads the product image to ChatGPT
+   - Sends a prompt based on the user's product details
+   - Waits for the AI to generate an image
+   - Downloads and saves the result
+   - Updates the database with the image URL

+For detailed setup instructions, see [CHATGPT_AUTOMATION.md](CHATGPT_AUTOMATION.md).

 ## License